RE (complexity): Relations to other classes

 The set of recursive languages (R) is a subset of both RE and co-RE.
 In fact, it is the intersection of those two classes, because we can decide any problem for which there exists a recogniser and also a co-recogniser by simply interleaving them until one obtains a result.
 Therefore:

 $\mbox{R} = \mbox{RE}\cap\mbox{co-RE}$.

 Conversely, the set of languages that are neither RE nor co-RE is known as NRNC.
 These are the set of languages for which neither membership nor non-membership can be proven in a finite amount of time, and contain all other languages that are not in either RE or co-RE.
 That is:

 $\mbox{NRNC} = \mbox{ALL} - (\mbox{RE}\cup\mbox{co-RE})$.

 Not only are these problems undecidable, but neither they nor their complement are recursively enumerable.

-In January of 2020, a preprint announced a proof that RE was equivalent to the class MIP* (the class where a classical verifier interacts with multiple all-powerful quantum provers who share entanglement); a revised, but not yet fully reviewed, proof was published in Communications of the ACM in November 2021.
+In January 2020, a preprint announced a proof that RE was equivalent to the class MIP* (the class where a classical verifier interacts with multiple all-powerful quantum provers who share entanglement); a revised, but not yet fully reviewed, proof was published in Communications of the ACM in November 2021.
 The proof implies that the Connes embedding problem and Tsirelson's problem are false.